gonicus/clacks/doc/intro.rst

 First, install the provided schema files.
-These commands have to be executed with *root* power by default, so feel free to use sudo and find the schema *LDIF* files in the ``contrib/ldap`` directory of your GOsa checkout.
+These commands have to be executed with *root* power by default, so feel free to use sudo and find the schema *LDIF* files in the ``contrib/ldap`` directory of your clacks checkout.
 Install these schema files like this::

-	# ldapadd -Y EXTERNAL -H ldapi:/// -f gosa-core.ldif
+	# ldapadd -Y EXTERNAL -H ldapi:/// -f clacks-core.ldif
 	# ldapadd -Y EXTERNAL -H ldapi:/// -f registered-device.ldif
 	# ldapadd -Y EXTERNAL -H ldapi:/// -f installed-device.ldif
 	# ldapadd -Y EXTERNAL -H ldapi:/// -f configured-device.ldif